Georgia State 2019 Acceptance Rate: Class of 2023

 So, you’re thinking about applying to Georgia State University, and you’re curious about your chances of admission.
-Well, we’re here to help!
-Of course, there are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
+There are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
 However, the most important factors in the admissions game are your GPA and test scores.
-So, using those as a measure, we can give you an estimate of your chances.

 Not quite there?
 Try taking our SAT prep course and you’ll still have a chance of getting in, but it’s in the single digits.
 Let’s take a closer look at Georgia State admission statistics.